zenithlel/DeFi-Projects-Studies/Wonderland.md

 Note:
-`the current wonderland Docs are outdated, this description describes the current wonderland project. `
+`the current wonderland Docs are outdated, this description describes the current wonderland project. after the change as the previous products are not profitable and currently wonderland only provides revenue sharing`

 https://docs.google.com/document/d/1VnuQM6HbrL_rKTwjJxftZTZzJNqIKOIqANZRiYpqAXk/edit?usp=sharing